Welcome to our store

 Are emerald cut diamonds good for engagement rings

-With the right proportions and thoughtful design, an emerald cut engagement ring becomes a refined symbol of commitment that will remain stylish for generations.
+When choosing an emerald cut ring, it is important to consider clarity, proportions, carat size and setting style.
+With the right design and balanced proportions, an emerald cut engagement ring becomes a sophisticated symbol of commitment that remains stylish for generations.